FairICP: Encouraging Equalized Odds via Inverse Conditional Permutation: Method

-\paragraph{Recap of CP and its application in encouraging equalized odds.} -.1in FDL generates resampled synthetic sensitive attributes based on conditional randomization.
+\paragraph{Recap of CP and Why It's Not Sufficient} -.1in FDL constructs synthetic and resampled sensitive attributes based on conditional randomization.
 CP offers a natural alternative approach to constructing the synthetic sensitive attribute $\tilde{\A}$ \citep{berrett2020conditional}.
 Here, we provide a high-level recap of the CP sampling and demonstrate how we can apply it to generate synthetic sensitive attributes $\tilde \A$.
 Let $\mathcal{S}_n$ denote the set of permutations on the indices $\{1, \ldots, n\}$.
 Given any vector $\mathbf{x}=\left(x_1, \ldots, x_n\right)$ and any permutation $\pi \in \mathcal{S}_n$, define $\mathbf{x}_\pi=\left(x_{\pi(1)}, \ldots, x_{\pi(n)}\right)$ as the permuted version of $\mathbf{x}$ with its entries reordered according to the permutation $\pi$.
 Instead of drawing a permutation $\Pi$ uniformly at random, CP assigns unequal sampling probability to permutations based on the conditional probability of observing $A_{\Pi}$ given $Y$:

 Here, $q(\cdot \mid y)$ is the density of the distribution $Q(\cdot \mid y)$ (i.e., $q(\cdot \mid y)$ is the conditional density of $A$ given $Y=y$ ).
 We write $q^n(\cdot \mid \Y):=\prod_{i=1}^n q\left(\cdot \mid Y_i\right)$ to denote the product density.
 This leads to the synthetic $\tilde \A = \A_{\Pi}$, which, intuitively, could achieve a similar purpose as the ones from conditional randomization for encouraging equalized odds when utilized in constructing the loss eq.~(\ref{eq:loss}).